Nevada State University: Accreditation

 When it originally opened, Nevada State College operated under the accreditation of the University of Nevada, Reno.
 In 2011, Nevada State College received independent accreditation at the baccalaureate degree level from the Northwest Commission on Colleges and Universities.

 Athletics

 As of November 2024, Nevada State University was actively planning to launch a fully-fledged athletics program, to be funded through a proposed student fee.
-If approved by the state Board of Regents, the funds from the proposed fee would be used to fund a campus athletics and recreation center and the launch of two initial sports, women's flag football and men's track and field.
+If approved by the state board of regents, the funds from the proposed fee would be used to fund a campus athletics and recreation center and the launch of two initial sports, women's flag football and men's track and field.
+On April 13th 2026, it was announced NSU would join the Great Southwest Athletic Conference.
+In the coming year the school will add men's and women's cross country, and women's track and field, both indoor and outdoor.